ItsRoy69/DocTalk/rules/Setup.md

 - You can acess the `client` folder to get the frontend
 - Next to setup the react app `npm install`
 - Once the node modules and other stuffs are installed , `npm start` to start the app in `http://localhost:3000/`
-- You can acess the `server` folder to get the backend and start it with `npm start` in `http://localhost:5000/`
+- You can access the `server` folder to get the backend and start it with `npm start` in `http://localhost:5000/`
 - Make changes **according** to the Tasks assigned to you
 - Maintain the folder structure , keep small components like **Navbar, Footer** in `src\components` folder
 - Keep big Pages like **Login page, home page** in the `src\pages` folder